fay59/fcd/README.md

 optimization passes to clean up custom obfuscation schemes.

 Fcd is still a work in progress.
-You can contribute by finding ways to produce a more readable output or by tackling one of the issues that deserves a branch.
+You can contribute by finding ways to produce a more readable output, by making it more reliable, or by tackling an issue outlined in the `FUTURE.md` file.
-Additionally, you can help by creating Makefiles or something else that will let fcd build on a non-OS X system (the *INSTALL.md* file has more information on that topic).

   [1]: http://www.internetsociety.org/doc/no-more-gotos-decompilation-using-pattern-independent-control-flow-structuring-and-semantics
   [2]: https://github.com/aquynh/capstone